sirluk/sparse_transformers/README.md

 random seed
 * --ds="bios" \
 which dataset to run ("bios", "pan16", "hatespeech")
-* --debug \
-To verify code can run through, limits number of batches which are used to 10
 * --cpu \
 Run on cpu (even if gpu is available)
 * --no_adv_attack \
 Set if you do not want to run adverserial attack after training
 * --cp_path="path_to_model" \
-Initialize encoder weights for adv training from task model
+Overwrite pre-trained encoder weights
+* --cp_is_sd \
+Set if checkpoint is a state dict
+* --cp_model_type="TaskModel" \
+Model type from which to load encoder weights as string (not required if loading state dict directly)
+* --cp_modular_biased \
+If loading checkpoint from modular model set debiased state as false
+* --prot_key_idx=0 \
+If protected key is type list: index of key to use
+* --debug \
+To verify code can run through, limits number of batches which are used to 10